 Hybrid learning, also referred to as blended learning outside of Penn State, may have varying definitions.
 For example, some groups believe that the percentage of classroom reduction is essential to a definition while others do not.
 One highly regarded group is the Online Learning Consortium provides a set of E-Learning Definitions.
 Hybrid should not mean lecture in class and send the students home to read a textbook and do online assignments.
 Research has shown, and effective practice has demonstrated, that the best hybrid instruction allows the students to interact with content and engage in learning activities before, during, and after the face-to-face class.
 Oftentimes, students can interact with content independently or asynchronously online while collaborating and applying key concepts within the synchronous classroom.
 A flipped classroom model can be used as a means of balancing or blending the online and face-to-face learning environments.

 Flipped: “Flipping the classroom” is a pedagogical concept that replaces the standard lecture-in-class format with an opportunity to explore concepts and to review materials from outside of class.
 This can happen in many forms, but the underlying premise is that students review information outside of class and, instead of simply receiving information from the instructor, come prepared to discuss concepts.
-(ITS at Penn State, 2011)
+(ELI, 2012)

 Online Learning Consortium (2015).
 E-Learning Definitions.
 Retrieved from http://onlinelearningconsortium.org/updated-e-learning-definitions-2/